 SKDE is solely responsible for the interpretation and presentation of the data provided by NPR.
 FHI/NPR is not responsible for analyses or interpretations based on the data.

-Number of surgeries for Hallux valgus and Hammertoe per 1,000 inhabitants
+Number of surgeries for hallux valgus and hammertoe per 1,000 inhabitants

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.